DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 Before calling assertions, make sure an assertion library is installed into your project.

 The following test demonstrates how to use an assertion from [Chai Assertion Library](http://chaijs.com/api/bdd/).
-Before running the test, install the assertion library by calling the `npm install -g chai` command.
+Before running the test, install the assertion library by calling the `npm install --save-dev chai` command.

 ```js
 import { expect } from 'chai';